NSF GAIN Scholars Ph.D. student success program

 Who is eligible?

-Incoming domestic, first-generation college students and students from historically underrepresented backgrounds who apply for fall 2020 admission to a research-based PhD program are eligible.
+Incoming domestic, first-generation college students and students from historically underrepresented backgrounds who apply for fall 2020 and 2021 admission to a research-based PhD program are eligible.
 The program is designed for a very broad definition of STEM (Science, Technology, Engineering, and Mathematics) fields, including social sciences (anthropology, economics, psychology and sociology), public health and STEM education and learning research.

 Please note: The GAIN Scholars program is only available to domestic students.
 Applications from international students will not be considered.